 The storm that they had sailed into seemed to increase in intensity with each passing hour.
 At one point Schmitz tied himself to the captain’s wheel and ordered his two inexperienced partners below deck until the storm had passed.

 In the meantime, each would take turns crawling out on deck to spoon-feed Schmitz from a can of beans.
 At one point the schooner rolled so sharply that its mast nearly touched the water.
-Even worse, the cabin started to fill with water.
+Even worse, the cabin began to fill with water.
 Schmitz told the two men that they needed to start the engine up and pump the water out.
 But it wouldn’t turn over.
 It was later determined that the fuel lines had broken and much of the gasoline had leaked into the ship’s bilge.
 They proceeded to pump by hand, not realizing that they had pumped hundreds of gallons of fuel out of the boat.

 When the storm finally passed three days later, the yacht was spotted by a Navy transport ship.
 It headed over to see if the three were in need of any help, but Schmitz assured them that everything was just fine.
 Cohen and Murano stood there stunned as they watched him turn down an offer of much-needed assistance.
 Schmitz assured the two that he had been through far worse and that everything would be fine.

 But he was wrong.
 The sails of the ship were in tatters and were getting worse with each passing day.
 Patches only go so far.
 Even worse, Schmitz calculated that the storm had blown the Serene way off course and they were near Bermuda.
 Murano and Cohen felt that anchoring there was the most logical thing to do, yet Schmitz vehemently argued against that idea.
 Not only did he lack the maps needed to navigate their waters safely, he felt that they could make better use of their time heading straight for the African coast.
 He also had a big advantage in the fact that he was the only one who knew how to sail the boat.